 Alpacas are like the llama's little cousins.
 They are shorter and friendlier than llamas, with calm temperments and insatiable curiosity.
-(We can't do anything in the driveway without a wooly face peeking over the fence!)
 Ever since we bought the alpacas about five years ago, they've been nothing but a joy.
 Our three have very distinct personalities.

 Monique is the "darling" of the flock.
 She tolerates hugs and she loves to give nose bonks.
-This lovable creampuff is nearly everyone's favorite of the 3...especially when she sports a funny hat.
+This lovable creampuff is nearly everyone's favorite of the 3, especially when she dons a funny costume.

-Tallulah is timid and sweet, but doesn't like to be petted.
-She grew up on a very large farm where the alpacas didn't receive much individual attention.
-It took her a while to adjust to living in a small herd, but she's warmed up quite a bit.
-We have very little trouble harnessing her and she will touch an outstretched hand with her nose to say hello.
-When she feels nervous the other two alpacas are always very patient in comforting her.
+Tallulah is timid and sweet.
+When we first bought her it took her a while to adjust to living in a small herd, but she's warmed up quite a bit.
+We have very little trouble harnessing her and she is better at letting people pet her.
+She likes to touch an outstretched hand with her nose to say hello.